estellederrien/vue-node-mysql-generated/README.md

 ## Example :
 ```
-   // VUE.JS GET QUERY USING GENERIC CRUD AND SOME PARAMS EXAMPLE -> No back end code is written at all and it works !
+   // VUE.JS GET QUERY USING GENERIC CRUD AND SOME PARAMS EXAMPLE -> No Back end/Front end code is written at all and it works !

         import GenericAxiosServices from '@/api-services/GenericAxiosServices';